time2backup/time2backup/docs/command.md

 ### Options
 ```
 -p, --progress      Display backup progress for each file (overrides configuration)
+-c, --comment TEXT  Add a comment in backup meta data (infofile)
 -u, --unmount       Unmount destination after backup (overrides configuration)
 -s, --shutdown      Shutdown after backup (overrides configuration)
 -r, --recurrent     Perform a recurrent backup (used in cron jobs)
 --force-unlock      Force to backup if a lock is stuck (use with caution)
+-q, --quiet         Quiet mode; do not print transfer details
 -h, --help          Print help
 ```

 ### Exit codes